amortimer20/sehs-io/src/pages/python-fundamentals/activities/1-7-prompting-for-numerical-input.md

 ### Introduction

 In the last activity, we learned how to prompt the user for input and store their response in a variable using `input()`.
-However, there's an important detail to remember: `input()` method always returns the user input as a **string**.
+However, there's an important detail to remember: `input()` function always returns the user input as a **string**.
 This means if you ask the user to enter a number, you’ll get that number as text, not as something you can use for arithmetic.

 **Examples**